marcdemers/py_vollib_vectorized/docs/quick_start.rst

 Philosophy
 -------------------------

-The philosophy of py_vollib_vectorized is to provide seamless integration of vectorization into the py_vollib library. py_vollib_vectorized also possesses an API which simplifies the process of obtaining all option greeks for option contracts.
+The philosophy of :obj:`py_vollib_vectorized` is to provide seamless integration of vectorization into the `py_vollib <http://www.vollib.org/documentation/python/1.0.2/>`_ library.
+:obj:`py_vollib_vectorized` also possesses an API which simplifies the process of obtaining all option greeks for option contracts.

 Monkey-patching
 ------------------------

-Upon import, `py_vollib_vectorized` monkey-patches (i.e. replaces) all relevant functions in py_vollib to make them accept lists, tuples, numpy arrays or pandas Series.
+Upon import, :obj:`py_vollib_vectorized` monkey-patches (i.e. replaces) all relevant functions in :obj:`py_vollib` to make them accept floats as well as :obj:`list`, :obj:`tuple`, :obj:`numpy.array` or :obj:`pandas.Series`.
 The calculations are therefore much faster and more memory efficient, which is in some cases a benefit, in others a necessity.

-The example below shows that the monkey-patch is applied to the `black` function from `py_vollib.` You can confirm this by printing the function definition.
+The example below shows that the monkey-patch is applied to the :meth:`py_vollib.black.black` function.
+You can confirm this by printing the function definition.

 .. code-block:: python

     >>> from py_vollib.black import black
+    >>> import py_vollib_vectorized
     >>> black # check if the monkey-patch is applied.
     Vectorized <vectorized_black()>
-    >>> import py_vollib_vectorized
     >>> flag = 'c'  # 'c' for call, 'p' for put
     >>> S = 95  # price of the underlying
     >>> K = 100  # strike